risingwavelabs/risingwave-docs-legacy/docs/create-source/create-source-cdc.md

 - Maxwell JSON (for MySQL only)

-  For Maxwell JSON (`ROW FORMAT MAXWELL`), you need to use [Maxwell's daemon](https://maxwells-daemon.io/) to convert MySQL data changes to Kafka or Pulsar topics.
+  For Maxwell JSON (`ROW FORMAT MAXWELL`), you need to use [Maxwell's daemon](https://maxwells-daemon.io/) to convert MySQL data changes to Kafka topics or Kinesis data streams.
 To learn about how to configure MySQL and deploy Maxwell's daemon, see the [Quick Start](https://maxwells-daemon.io/quickstart/).

 - The TiCDC dialect of Canal JSON (for TiDB only)